rajko-rad/gradjanskizahtevi/AUTHENTICATION_GUIDE.md

    }
    ```

+   IMPORTANT:
-   Note: Clerk automatically adds the `sub` claim with the user's ID
+   - Clerk automatically adds the `sub` claim with the user's ID
+   - Both `sub` and `aud` claims are REQUIRED for Supabase authentication
+   - The `aud` claim MUST be set to "authenticated"
+   - The `role` should be set to "authenticated" (or a custom role if using RBAC)

 3. **Signing algorithm**: HS256 (HMAC with SHA-256)